These recipes are full of flavour to lift you up, and naturally light so you don’t crash back down.

 Chop bananas into thirds and place them onto skewers before dipping into melted dark chocolate; roll in crushed walnuts and freeze.

-Aside from being a fun snack that kills cravings, these also offer some serious health benefits: eating walnuts regularly has been linked to a longer lifespan, as has – wait for it – eating dark chocolate.
+Aside from being a fun snack that kills late night cravings, these also offer some serious health benefits: eating walnuts regularly has been linked to a longer lifespan, as has – wait for it – eating dark chocolate.

 Grab a bunch of grapes (we recommend red, if you’re into the disease-fighting effects of the resveratol in their skin).
 Mix them into low fat yoghurt and arrange neatly on a freezable dish.
 Throw them in the freezer and remove after a few hours.